adamd1985-zz/ClassifiedsWeb/README.md

 data source to backup our domain repository - all abstracted from the developer until further manipulation is required.

+### Stage 4: Webfront

+Wired in using Angular and boorstrap with minimal boilerplate code to handle view manipulation.
+Angular seamlessly wired in to the Rest controllers using ngResource.
+Angular validation used to control input of the classified.

+All are packaged alongside webjars, making this webapp as streamline as posible with minimal effort to run and maintain.

 -------------------------------------------------------------------------------

 Copyright © 2014 Adam Darmanin.
 All rights reserved